-- 94. This regulation details the two specific instances when a funeral director and a cremation authority are required to give written notification to applicants that they hold the ashes and they are available for collection.
-The written notice can be sent electronically, such as via email. - 95.
-Firstly, when a funeral director has collected ashes from a crematorium on behalf of the applicant, the funeral director should give written notice to the applicant that the ashes are ready for collection from the funeral director.
-The written notice should be sent as soon as reasonably practical once the ashes have been collected from the crematorium by the funeral director (12(1)). - 96.
-Secondly, if ashes have not been collected from the funeral director by the applicant and have been returned to the crematorium, the cremation authority must give written notice to the applicant that the ashes have been returned to the crematorium and ask the applicant what is to be done with the ashes.
+103. This regulation details the two specific instances when a funeral director and a cremation authority are required to give written notification to applicants that they hold the ashes and they are available for collection.
+The written notice can be sent electronically, such as via email.

+104. Firstly, when a funeral director has collected ashes from a crematorium on behalf of the applicant, the funeral director should give written notice to the applicant that the ashes are ready for collection from the funeral director.
+The written notice should be sent as soon as reasonably practical once the ashes have been collected from the crematorium by the funeral director (12(1)).

+105. Secondly, if ashes have not been collected from the funeral director by the applicant and have been returned to the crematorium, the cremation authority must give written notice to the applicant that the ashes have been returned to the crematorium and ask the applicant what is to be done with the ashes.
 The written notice should be sent as soon as reasonably practical to do so after the ashes have been returned by the funeral director to the crematorium (12(3)).
-The options are: - The cremation authority should hold onto the ashes for collection (for a minimum of 4 weeks) (12(3)(a)) or - The ashes are to be disposed of by the cremation authority in a manner that the cremation authority offers (12(3)(b)). - 97.
-The written notice may be sent electronically, e.g. email (12(5)). - 98.
-Regulation 12 refers to "specified period" (12(4)).
+The options are:

+- The cremation authority should hold onto the ashes for collection (for a minimum of 4 weeks) (12(3)(a)) or - The ashes are to be disposed of by the cremation authority in a manner that the cremation authority offers (12(3)(b)).

+106. The written notice may be sent electronically, e.g. email (12(5)).

+107. Regulation 12 refers to "specified period" (12(4)).
 The "specified period" is the minimum amount of time that ashes should be retained before taking further action, which is four weeks (see also Regulation 13).

-&lt;sup>7 This will currently be a warrant from the sheriff court.
-When regulations for burial grounds are done this is likely to change.
-These notes will be updated and reissued at that time.

-&lt;sup>8 Review of all exhumation procedures is part of the regulations on burial and will be developed during 2019-20.
-Once the burial regulations are completed this guidance will be updated.